 Unlike LASIK, ICL implants do not reshape the cornea to correct vision.
 Thus, concerns related to the cornea such as the cornea being too thin or having extreme dry eyes generally do not disqualify patients from being good ICL implant candidates.
 Rather ICL implants are inserted through small incisions and then gently unfolded.
 They are then tucked behind the colored part of the eye (iris) and in front of the natural lens.
 Because ICL implants are surgically placed within the eye they significantly differ from contact lenses worn over the surface of the cornea.
 However, ICL implants correct vision similarly to that of a contact lens by adjusting the way in which the eye refracts light, helping you see without eyeglasses or contact lenses.

 Biocompatible with your eye, ICL implants are not recognized as a foreign object by the body or visible to the patient and others.
-Although implantable contact lenses are placed as a permanent treatment, they may be removed.
+Although implantable collamer lenses are placed as a permanent treatment, they may be removed if needed.
 Healing, like LASIK, is relatively short.
 As with any surgery, there are risks including halo or glare around lights, corneal swelling, increased eye pressure, and cataract development.
-Your surgeon will review additional possible side effects with you and whether you may be a good candidate for implantable contact lenses.
+Your surgeon will review additional possible side effects with you and whether you may be a good candidate for an implantable collamer lenses.

 Refractive Lens Exchange (RLE)